Guest Post: Why were Moko’s killers’ charges reduced to manslaughter?

 And inexplicable it is, to a number of senior criminal defence barristers I have consulted.
 The statement of facts has now been leaked.
 I am told it is a dreadful tale of lengthy abuse and multiple life threatening injuries, any one of which could have caused Moko’s death.
 There is absolutely no doubt that all of those injuries were inflicted by Tania Shailer and/or her boyfriend David Haerewa.
 Unlike the Kahui twins’ debacle, no-one else is in the frame.

-One early quoted “a family member” having been told by the Crown Solicitor in charge of the prosecution that because Moko did not die immediately, but later in hospital, a murder charge could not be pursued.
-The Crown Solicitor emphatically denies that any such conversation took place, and confirms that any such downgrading of murder charges to the lesser charge of manslaughter must be approved by the Solicitor , and that is what happened in this case.
+One early story quoted “a family member” having been told by the Crown Solicitor in charge of the prosecution that because Moko did not die immediately, but later in hospital, a murder charge could not be pursued.
+The Crown Solicitor emphatically denies that any such conversation took place, and confirms that any such downgrading of murder charges to the lesser charge of manslaughter must be approved by the Solicitor General, and that is what happened in this case.
 In other words, the buck stops with the person effectively in charge of all Crown prosecutions, the Solicitor General Una Jagose.
 But neither she nor anyone from her office are talking.

 I am aware of many media enquiries being made seeking an explanation from Ms Jagose.
-Apparently more than one reporter now cannot speak to anyone at the Solicitor General's office, let alone the woman herself.
+Apparently more than one reporter now cannot speak to anyone at the Solicitor General’s office, let alone the woman herself.
 When I called seeking an e-mail address for her I was grilled as to who I was, and why I wanted it.
-In my view this is outrageous – it should not matter if I was the barrister from Auckland that I am, or a concerned driver from Timaru.
+In my view this is outrageous – it should not matter if I was the barrister from Auckland that I am, or a concerned truck driver from Timaru.

 The Solicitor General is a public official, not the Queen.
 She is appointed to fill the highest non political legal office in the land.
-It is ultimately she who provides to the , and oversees all serious criminal prosecutions.
+It is ultimately she who provides legal advice to the government, and oversees all serious criminal prosecutions.
 It is to her we entrust the prosecution of the evil persons among us who commit heinous crimes, rather than take the law into our own hands.
 She ought to be accountable to us, the people on whose behalf she acts.

 She is not a Judge.
 It is an important constitutional convention that Judges occupy an exalted status above the rest of us – both barristers from Auckland and truck drivers from Timaru.
 No-one writing to a Judge seeking an explanation for a sentence will get a reply.
 If the writer of such a letter was a lawyer, he would probably have a complaint laid against him with the Law Society.